Lakemountain-Keyboards/docs/_posts/2023-03-05-new-side-connectors.md

 tags: [PCB, CAD]
 ---

-After some thinking back and forth I decided to switch out the magnetic side connectors for something else.
+After some thinking back and forth I decided to switch out the magnetic side connectors used by the LS65 for something else.
 The main reasons for this was:
 - The magnetic connectors were kind of expensive and I could only find them on Aliexpress which comes with additional import tax.
 - With the split connection being a proprietary USART bus now, the side connector will no longer be able to transport the split keyboard communication.
 They will only be for SPI/I2C extensions or extension of the key matrix.